 Might as well make a TikTok video while you’re dancing!

 An obstacle course can be as simple or as complex as you want it to be, and it’s still guaranteed fun for the kids!

-I created this one for my 3 year old as a surprise one day.
+I created this fun obstacle course (click to watch the video) for my 3 year old as a surprise one day.
 She LOVED it.
 It was a little above the 21 month old’s head, and all he wanted to do was pull up the tape everywhere.

 Don’t tell him I told you this – but my 10 year old son really loved this too!

 I used painters tape to make lines and arrows on the floor.
 It’s easy to pull up and doesn’t leave a sticky residue or damage the finish (as long as you don’t leave it down for days!).
 This colored painters tape would be even more fun though!

 Get creative and add in as many over/under obstacles as you can.
 Jumping on furniture is always fun.

 You can also take your obstacle course outside when the weather is nice!
 Kaiden had to create his own obstacle course as one of his school assignments (he had to include some geometry concepts, as you may see in the video).
 Just a little sidewalk chalk is all you really need here – and some creativity of course!

 Alphabet Workout from A to Z